 I’ve devised the below itinerary assuming you’ve got two full days in Taipei, so you’ll be starting bright and early on day one!

 Access: Longshan Temple MRT, open 6 am to 9:30 pm, free.

 Now that you are up and in full tourist mode, it’s time to fill your belly before the long day ahead.
 Head to Yonghe Four Seas Soy Milk King (永和四海豆漿大王—萬華店) at #320 Kangding Road, Wanhua District (108台北市萬華區康定路320號), a short walk southeast of Longshan Temple, for some classic Taiwanese breakfast.

-Breakfast menus in Taiwan are all similar, with items liked steamed buns, fan tuan (sticky rice rolls), dan bing (thin green onion crepes), white radish cakes, breakfast burgers, toasted sandwiches, and soy milk or milk tea.
-They might not speak much English, but you they will always find a way to help you.
+Breakfast menus in Taiwan are all similar, with items liked steamed buns, fantuan (sticky rice rolls), dan bing (thin green onion crepes), white radish cakes, breakfast burgers, toasted sandwiches, and soy milk or milk tea.
+You can learn all about Taiwanese breakfasts in my detailed guide to Taiwanese food!

-Before it starts really heating up, hop on the MRT one stop east to Ximen on the blue line and then two stops south on the green line to Chiang Kai-shek Memorial Hall.
-This huge square features three monumental buildings: the blue and white memorial to Chiang-kai Shek, the president of the Republic of China who fled China to Taiwan in 1949, and the classic Chinese style National Theater and Concert Hall.
+Next, before it starts getting to hot out (unless you’re visiting Taiwan in winter), hop on the MRT one stop east to Ximen on the blue line and then two stops south on the green line to reach Chiang Kai-shek Memorial Hall.

 These striking buildings make for great photos, especially when shot from the gate (Arch of Liberty Square) on Zhongshan South Road.
-There’s a museum dedicated to The Man’s life on the ground floor or the monument, but I’d personally give it a miss in favor of more time at the next stops.
+There’s a small museum dedicated to CKS’s life on the ground floor or the monument.

 You can see the changing of the guard every hour on the hour from 9 to 5.